Skip to main content

 In summary, Wealthfront has become a major player in the digital wealth management industry, providing its users with low-cost, advanced investment strategies and a user-friendly platform.

-With its AUM reaching $90 billion as of October 2025, it is now among the largest Robo-advisors by AUM.
+With its AUM reaching $95 billion, it is now among the largest Robo-advisors by AUM.
 This growth proves that Wealthfront was capable of attracting and retaining investors with its innovative investment management services and diverse range of financial products.

 Despite the failed UBS acquisition, the company remains poised for continued growth and expansion, supported by ongoing innovation and technological improvement.